ARBOCARTO-v2 Mainland France

 In response to the growing epidemiological risk, the French Ministry of Health wished to finance the development of a demonstrator for predictive mapping of the population densities of Aedes vectors (Ae. albopictus and Ae. aegypti) on a suitable spatial scale for organising surveillance and control actions based on local entomological, meteorological and remote sensing data with high and very high spatial resolution, to determine land use (green belt, type of urbanisation).
 The maps produced by the tool make it possible to target, as a priority, places where there is a risk of abundance of mosquitoes, in order to guide social mobilisation measures for vector control and to adapt the actions of field teams to the conditions of neighbourhoods at risk.
 The predictions made by ARBOCARTO can be integrated into the national server of the Ministry of Health to be cross-referenced with epidemiological and entomological field data.

 The tool requires the daily input of updated meteorological data and environmental information to ensure the relevance of the predicted location of the mosquitoes.
-The aim of the other component of the SCO ARBOCARTO V2 project is to make it easy for non-specialists in geomatics and remote sensing to select the most suitable offers for the creation of these environmental data bases before signing contracts.
+SCO ARBOCARTO-V2 project has produced a methodological guide to provide all the keys for non-specialists in geomatics and remote sensing, to enable them to integrate available environmental data into Arbocarto in a context of open data

-ARBOCARTO V2 will be available for use by health authorities in all regions that have already been colonized by Ae. albopictus and Ae. aegypti mosquitoes in mainland France and its overseas regions.
-Tests concerning the production of partial updates of environmental data and comparison of the models produced from various datasets will focus on Montpellier and its region.
+ARBOCARTO V2 can be used by health authorities in all regions that have already been colonized by Ae. albopictus and Ae. aegypti mosquitoes in mainland France and its overseas regions.
+Tests concerning the production of partial updates of environmental data and comparison of the models produced from various datasets, were carried out on:

 - Land-use data: Urban Atlas, land-use produced by CES OSO, IGN (OCS GE)